Skip to main content

 Deployment Engine

-The deployment engine is responsible for computing the set of operations needed to drive the current state of your infrastructure into the desired state expressed by your program.
+The component of Pulumi responsible for computing the operations needed to drive current state into the desired state declared by a program, then executing those operations through resource providers.

 Deployment Engine